zaiverse/PSU.Ada.GameEngine/README.md

 ## Running the application

-The command `alr build` will build the project.
+The command `gprbuild` will build the project.

-The command `alr run` will run the project
+The command `obj\gameengine` will run the project on Linux, `. obj\gameengine.exe` on Windows.

 ## Entity Component System Diagram